Introduction

 You'll need

-- A copy of your separation agreement or Provincial Court orders, for reference
+- a copy of your separation agreement or court orders, for reference, and

 This step is divided into three parts.
 The third part is optional and depends on your situation.